7 Best Places to Live in Spain for Expats

 - Family-friendliness: The expanding real estate market, coupled with a lower cost of living makes Valencia an ideal place to purchase your new home compared to cosmopolitans like Madrid and Barcelona.

-- Growth: Valencia is a dynamic city that is growing in popularity among digital nomads and expats in the last few years.
+- Growth: Valencia is a dynamic city that has grown in popularity among digital nomads and expats in the last few years.
 The expat community will only increase in size from here.

 - Lifestyle: From a vibrant nightlife and cultural gems to a robust healthcare system, this coastal city is characterized by friendly and welcoming people without being overrun by too many tourists.

-- Art and Culture: Valencia is home to the renowned museum of Las Artes y las Ciencias, the Tomatina Festival, and are the proud original creators of paella.
+- Art and Culture: Valencia is home to the renowned Museum of Las Artes y las Ciencias, and the Tomatina Festival, which are the proud original creators of paella.

 - Location: The city’s proximity to mountains and beaches lends itself well to picturesque hikes in the summer and snowboarding in the winter.